-- Up to $200 in statement credits for qualifying airline fees, such as baggage fees, with a selected airline (annually)
+- Up to $200 per year in statement credits for qualifying airline fees, such as baggage fees, with one selected airline

-- Up to a $179 statement credit on the annual cost of a Clear airport security membership when using your card (annually)
+- Up to a $189 statement credit annually toward the cost of a Clear Plus membership when using your card

-- Up to $120 in statement credits for direct purchases from any U.S. wireless telephone provider (up to $10 per month)
+- Up to $120 in statement credits per year for telephone service purchases made directly with a U.S. wireless provider (up to $10 back per month)

-- Up to a $100 statement credit for Global Entry or TSA PreCheck application fees (every four years)
+- Up to a $100 statement credit every four years to cover a Global Entry application or up to an $85 statement credit every four and a half years to cover TSA PreCheck application fees

 Although this list of credits is impressive, it’s important to read the fine print and understand exactly how you can take advantage of them.
 If you don’t follow the requirements for these credits, you may not be eligible to receive them.